Spring Garden Revival

 Stormwater Management & MS4 Compliance During Lawn Leveling Operations in Hanover

-All grading projects disturbing more than 1,000 square feet must comply with MassDEP Stormwater Management Standards and MS4 permit requirements.
-Erosion and sediment controls, such as perimeter silt fences, check dams, and sediment basins, are required to protect stormwater inlets and prevent runoff.
-Construction best management practices (BMPs) include daily sweeping, material containment, and immediate repair of failed controls.
-Long-term benefits of compliant grading include improved drainage, enhanced infiltration, and reduced runoff velocities.
-Compliance monitoring involves daily inspections during construction, weekly checks during establishment, and photographic documentation.
+All grading projects disturbing more than 1,000 square feet must comply with MassDEP Stormwater Management Standards and the federal MS4 permit program.
+Erosion and sediment controls, such as silt fences, check dams, and sediment basins, are required to prevent runoff and protect water quality.
+Construction best management practices (BMPs) include daily cleanup, perimeter controls, and material containment.
+Long-term benefits of proper grading include improved drainage, enhanced infiltration, and reduced runoff velocities.
+Compliance monitoring involves daily inspections during construction, weekly checks during establishment, photographic documentation, and immediate repair of any failed controls.

 Utility Coordination & Infrastructure Protection Requirements for Safe Grading Operations

-Before any excavation or grading, Hanover requires notification to Dig Safe (811) at least 72 hours in advance (48 hours is the legal minimum).
-Utilities must be clearly marked, and hand-digging is required within 18 inches of marked lines.
+Before any excavation or grading, Dig Safe (811) must be notified at least 72 hours in advance to mark underground utilities.
+Hand-digging is required within 18 inches of marked lines, including gas, electric, water, sewer, telecom, and irrigation.
 Emergency protocols dictate immediate work stoppage and notification of 911, utility companies, and Dig Safe in the event of a utility strike.
-Utility clearance must be verified before excavation, with final inspection coordinated through the Hanover Water Department and other relevant agencies.
+Utility clearance must be verified before excavation, and coordination with the Hanover Water Division is essential for projects near water infrastructure.
+Final inspection ensures all utilities are protected and properly documented.

 Hanover Water Division